astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 velocity of the observer frame.
 The white arrow shows the relativistic velocity, where the components are defined by the blue and red lines in {numref}`figoffaxis`.
-The magnitude of the vector (the magenta line) is in a box at the end of the arrow, and the angle with the x-axis (in degrees) is in the orange box.
-The green arrow shows the Newtonian prediction.
+The magnitude of the vector (the magenta line in {numref}`figoffaxis`) is in a white box at the end of the arrow, and the angle with the x-axis (in degrees) is in the orange box.
+The green arrow shows the Newtonian prediction, where the y-component of the velocity is not affected by the motion in the x-direction.
 As you move the slider, that is like moving horizontally in {numref}`figoffaxis`, and the values of the lines in {numref}`figoffaxis` are used to construct the arrows you see in {numref}`bxbyfig`.
 As you move the slider, make sure you understand how the behavior of the arrows matches the curves in {numref}`figoffaxis`.

 The default relative velocity, zero, is the frame in which the
 $\beta=0.866$ is measured, so the green and white arrows agree at that